Did you know that homes without security systems are 2.7x more likely to be burgled?

 4) Do you have WiFi at home?

 Traditional fixed wired systems and CCTV systems are more suitable if you don’t have WiFi at home.
-If you do have WiFi, you can take advantage of the ease of use and portability of WiFi cameras.
+If you do have WiFi, you can take advantage of WiFi or PoE camera systems.